-Birch trees are chosen for gardens because they display colorful, paper-like or shredding bark and tend to have a bright yellow fall leaf color.
+Birch trees (Betula spp.) are chosen for gardens because they display colorful, paper-like or shredding bark and tend to have a bright yellow fall leaf color.
 Companion plants grown with a birch tree need to complement -- not hide or visually overpower -- the ornamental features of the birch and grow in a climate and soil that already favors the birch tree.
 Birch trees prosper in fertile, moist, well-drained soils in full sun or lightly dappled shade.

-One of the simplest and most effective design ideas to show off a birch tree is to plant a uniform carpet of ground cover around the tree's base.
+One of the simplest and most effective design ideas to show off a birch tree is to plant a uniform carpet of ground cover plants around the tree's base.
 Whether the birch is solitary or planted in a grove-like cluster, a low-growing ground cover unifies the area and helps accentuate the birch.
 The ground cover also provides a subtle backdrop so visitors focus on the branches and ornamental bark of the birch tree.

 Contrast the birch tree's tall height by planting evergreen shrubs or trees.
 Birch trees are particularly showy in winter, when the tree's silhouette is obvious and an unimpeded view of the bark exists.
-A background of a dark green evergreen hedge or trees like white pine, Austrian pine, hemlock or arborvitae accentuates the lighter-colored branches and trunk of the birch.
+A background of a dark green evergreen hedge or trees like Eastern white pine (Pinus strobus, USDA zones 3-8), Austrian pine (Pinus nigra, USDA zones 4-7), hemlock (Tsuga spp.) or American arborvitae (Thuja occidentalis, USDA zones 2-7) accentuates the lighter-colored branches and trunk of the birch.

 Flowering Shrubs and Bright Bushes